Sheets on the Go with React Native

 Updating State

-Starting from a SheetJS worksheet object, sheet_to_json
+Starting from a SheetJS worksheet object, sheet_to_json3 with the header

 option can generate an array of arrays: